nickoneill/MatrixFFT/Readme.md

 As for the referenced paper ("Large-scale FFTs and convolutions on Apple hardware") to go with the code, it's available as [FFTapps.pdf](https://github.com/nickoneill/MatrixFFT/raw/master/FFTapps.pdf).

+I've posted exactly the files as I retrieved them (last updated October 2011) and it looks like there are a few deprecations that require fixing for building with the latest SDK.
+I don't have plans to do this myself but I would accept pull requests.

 **Disclaimer:** I am not the original creator of this code and I am in no way claiming ownership or copyright on it.
 It is simply no longer hosted on the Apple Advanced Computation Group site.